 In 1974, the Lamas began touring and teaching in the West, which would eventually result in The Foundation for the Preservation of the Mahayana Tradition.
 Lama Yeshe died in 1984, his reincarnation Osel Hita Torres was born to Spanish parents in 1985.

-Spiritual Director of the FPMT
+Founder and Spiritual Director of the FPMT

 Lama Zopa Rinpoche, FPMT’s spiritual director, is the reincarnation of the Sherpa Nyingma yogi Kunsang Yeshe, the Lawudo Lama.
 Rinpoche was born in 1946 in Thami, not far from the cave Lawudo, in the Mount Everest region of Nepal, where his predecessor meditated for the last twenty years of his life.